SquidDev/squiddev.cc/README.md

 # [![](/assets/img/ico/favicon-32x32.png) squiddev.cc][squid]

-This is my personal website, currently hosted at [squidev.cc][squid] and [joncoates.co.uk][jonathan].
+This is my personal website, currently hosted at [squiddev.cc][squid] and [joncoates.co.uk][jonathan].

 This website is written generated using [Hakyll][hakyll], and can be built with